Painting Furniture Grey Without Sanding or Priming (Yes It Works!!)

 So we got the dresser into the spray room (a room in our unfinished basement that has a window and plastic on the walls and floor), and I tested the spray settings.

 I set the Xboost power setting to 5 and the trigger paint flow setting in about the middle… but closer to the trigger.
-I tested the spray on some cardboard and felt good about how the paint came out, so I moved on to spraying the dresser.
+I tested the spray on some cardboard and felt good about how the coating came out, so I moved on to the dresser.

-The biggest difference I noticed with this sprayer is that there is an on/off switch that keeps the motor and air going.
-So it helps reduce splatters when you first pull the trigger.
+The biggest difference I noticed with the Wagner 3500 is that there is an on/off switch that keeps the motor and air going.
+So, it helps reduce splatters when you first pull the trigger.

-After 6 minutes, I had a full coat of paint on the dresser, and I left it to dry for about an hour.
+After 6 minutes, I had a full grey coat on the dresser, and I left it to dry for about an hour.

 Painting Inside the Drawers

-When the paint was dry on the dresser, I opened up the drawers and brushed some paint onto the edges of the drawers and then on the inside of the dresser.
+When that coat dried, I opened up the drawers and brushed some paint onto their edges and then on the inside of the dresser.

-I usually tape the drawers with plastic to prevent overspray when spraying furniture, but I was feeling lazy… which didn’t save me anytime at all. haha
+I usually tape them with plastic as one of the ways how to prevent overspray when painting furniture, but I was feeling lazy… which didn’t save me anytime at all. haha

-I don’t usually worry about the inside parts of the dresser, but the way this dresser was made, you can see all these wood braces and things when you open the drawers, so I painted it to make it look nicer.
+I don’t usually worry about the inside parts, but the way this dresser was made, you can see all these wood braces and things when you open the drawers, so I painted it to make it look nicer.

-I ended up doing this for 2 separate coats of paint.
-And then, before I went to bed, I sprayed one last coat of paint on the dresser to make sure everything had full coverage.
+I ended up doing this for 2 separate coats.
+And then, before I went to bed, I added one last coat on to make sure everything had full coverage.

 Then I cleaned the sprayer.
-I wouldn’t let this paint sit in it overnight.
+I wouldn’t let the paint sit in it overnight.
 Learn about how to clean a Wagner paint sprayer here.
 It takes about 5-10 minutes and is really simple.

 Cleaning Furniture Hardware

 To finish it all up, I cleaned up the hardware before putting it back on.
-For the top 2 drawers, I used the same hardware, but I put the knob in the middle of the drawer instead of on the sides.
+For the top 2 drawers, I used the same ones, but I put the knob in the middle instead of on the sides.
 Here’s how to clean old furniture hardware.

-I love how simple painting the dresser was.
-Now, let’s dive into the more complicated process of how to add dowels on dresser drawers.
+I love how simple painting the dresser grey was.
+Now, let’s dive into the more complicated process of how to add dowels to the drawers.

 Yeah, that ended up not being necessary.
 But oh well.
-Check out this DIY fluted dresser makeover where I made something similar with the dowels.
-If you are into fluted design furniture, check out our list of DIY fluted furniture ideas here!
+Check out this DIY fluted dresser makeover where I made something similar.
+Here are more DIY fluted furniture ideas for inspiration!

 How to Glue Dowels to Furniture

-Since this drawer is curved, I couldn’t clamp a board to the drawer to keep the dowels from vibrating off when I cut them… so I tried tape and to put pressure… that didn’t work so well and a lot of the dowels came loose.
-So I had to glue them back on.
+Since this drawer is curved, I couldn’t clamp a board to it to keep the dowels from vibrating off when I cut them… so I tried tape and put pressure… that didn’t work so well, and a lot of them came loose.
+So, I had to glue them back on.

-Check out this post about all in one paint for furniture where I glued popsicle sticks to make a cheap herringbone accent on a cabinet drawer.
+Check out this all in one paint for furniture post where I glued popsicle sticks to make a cheap herringbone accent on a cabinet.
 I had a similar issue with that one.

 Sanding the Dowels